-In 2018, the Christmas Camp at Camp Fontanelle will be celebrating its fifth year of helping to change the lives of individuals and families.
+In 2020, the Christmas Camp at Camp Fontanelle will be celebrating its seventh year of helping to change the lives of individuals and families.
 Through its weekend programming, Camp Fontanelle wants to provide blessings to those in need of blessings during the Advent Season.

 Christmas Camp is geared for children/youth who are 9-12 years old and are in a life situation in which Christmas may not be a joyful time of the year.
 These families may have financial struggles, health struggles, family in turmoil due to death, divorce or life challenges we cannot imagine.
 It is the hope that Christmas Camp will have a positive impact on the lives of the campers and the families who allow their child to spend the weekend at camp.

 The camp is open to 36 youth.
 With the assistance of eight volunteers and the Camp Fontanelle staff, the weekend will be filled with games, worship, activities, great food and a lot of love.

 The weekend may include some or all of the following activities: